hopkins385/ragna-studio-frontend/README.md

 ## ⚠️ Important Notes

+- **Not a Turnkey Solution**: This is a frontend application that requires the RAGNA Studio Backend to function
-- **Not Production Ready**: This software is provided for educational and development purposes
+- **Not Production Ready**: This software is provided for experimentation and development purposes
 - **API Keys Required**: You'll need API keys from AI providers to use AI features
 - **Resource Intensive**: AI operations require significant computational resources
 - **Incomplete**: Some side-features are incomplete or work-in-progress